alddiaz/HBWT_AnaSynth/README.md

 # anasynth
-Analysis/Synthesis implementation of the Harmonic Band Wavelet Transform in Python.
+Implementation of the Harmonic Band Wavelet Transform (HBWT) in Python.
+Analysis and Synthesis provided by separate.